North West (musician)

-Life and career

 Early life

 North West was born on June 15, 2013, at Cedars-Sinai Medical Center in Los Angeles, California, to Kanye West and Kim Kardashian.
-North's maternal aunts and uncle are Kourtney Kardashian, Khloé Kardashian, and Rob Kardashian, and her other maternal aunts are half-aunts Kendall and Kylie Jenner.
-West's parents became engaged in October 2013, married in May 2014, separated in February 2021 following Kanye West's unsuccessful 2020 presidential run, and divorced in 2022, by which time North had two younger brothers and a younger sister.
+At the moment, Kanye was DJing, and North was born while "Bohemian Rhapsody" by Queen was played.
+North's maternal aunts and uncle are Kourtney Kardashian, Khloé Kardashian, and Rob Kardashian, and her maternal half-aunts are Kendall and Kylie Jenner.
+West's parents became engaged in October 2013, married in May 2014, separated in February 2021, and divorced in 2022, by which time North had two younger brothers and a younger sister.
 West's due date was July 12, 2013, which would have been the 64th birthday of Kanye's mother Donda West, and her early delivery meant she spent time in an incubator.

-CBS News described her and Prince George of Wales as the two most famous babies in the world and Kim told GQ that she and Kanye picked the name North after it was recommended by Pharrell Williams and Anna Wintour; however, in January 2020, she used a video uploaded to Kylie's YouTube account to state that the name North grew on her after Jay Leno jokingly suggested it while she was appearing on his talk show.
+CBS News described her and Prince George of Wales as the two most famous babies in the world.
+Kim told GQ that she and Kanye picked the name North after it was recommended by Pharrell Williams and Anna Wintour.
+In January 2020, she used a video uploaded to Kylie's YouTube account to state that the name North grew on her after Jay Leno jokingly suggested it while she was appearing on his talk show.

-West was baptised at the Armenian Apostolic Church at the Cathedral of Saint James in Jerusalem in April 2015 during a tour of the Middle East, and attended Sierra Canyon School, which had previously been attended by Kendall and Kylie.
-Growing up, she was involved in a number of her parents' ventures; she appeared in the music video for Kanye's "Only One" in January 2015, while in April 2016, Kardashian used an episode of her sister's chat show Kocktails with Khloé to note that North had flushed an iPhone containing an early draft of Kanye's album The Life of Pablo down the toilet, leading Kanye to have to re-record it from scratch.
-She also made appearances on her family's program Keeping Up with the Kardashians.
+West was baptised in the Armenian Apostolic Church at the Cathedral of Saint James in Jerusalem in April 2015 during a tour of the Middle East, and attended Sierra Canyon School, which had previously been attended by Kendall and Kylie.
+Growing up, she was involved in a number of her parents' ventures.
+In January 2015, she appeared in the music video for Kanye's "Only One".
+In April 2016, Kardashian used an episode of her sister's chat show Kocktails with Khloé to note that North had flushed an iPhone containing an early draft of Kanye's album The Life of Pablo down the toilet, leading Kanye to have to re-record it from scratch.

+She made appearances on her family's program Keeping Up with the Kardashians.
 Aged five, she appeared on the cover of Women's Wear Dailys annual Beauty Inc. issue.
-In March 2023, Kim applied for several trademarks in North's name, and in September 2023, North, Saint, and Kim voiced Mini, Meteor Max, and Delores in PAW Patrol: The Mighty Movie.
-The following month, by which time she had accompanied her mother to multiple events in Los Angeles and abroad, she gave a solo interview to i-D, in which she expressed several of her hopes and dreams.
+In March 2023, Kim applied for several trademarks in North's name.
+In September 2023, North, Saint, and Kim voiced Mini, Meteor Max, and Delores in Paw Patrol: The Mighty Movie.
+In October 2023, by which time she had accompanied her mother to multiple events in Los Angeles and abroad, she gave a solo interview to i-D, in which she expressed several of her hopes and dreams.